MANHEP/maf-helpdesk/noether_acceptable_use.md

 ### Expiry of Accounts ###

-Accounts are by default be suspended when their owner's leaving date (as recorded by Campus HR) is attained.
+Accounts are by default suspended when their owner's leaving date (as recorded by Campus HR) is attained.
 Of course dispensations to keep accounts active beyond this point may be countenanced subject to the approval of the Head of Group.
 After six months from the date of